 Copycat Noodles & Co.
 Japanese Pan Noodles Recipe

 In a large stockpot, bring water to a simmer.
-Add soba noodles and allow to cook till al dente.
+Add the soba noodles and allow them to cook until al dente.

-Drain the noodles in a colander and place in iced water to stop overcooking.
-After draining, add noodles to a mixing bowl.
+Drain the noodles in a colander and cool in ice cold water to stop the cooking process.
+Drain off the ice water then add the noodles to a mixing bowl.

-Pour in sesame oil.
-Using a tong, toss noodles to coat thoroughly and set aside while you prepare the rest of the dish.
+After letting the noodles rest, toss the sesame oil onto the noodles.
+Using a tong, toss the noodles to coat them thoroughly and set aside while you prepare the rest of the dish.

-Boil water in a stockpot and season with salt.
-Blanch broccoli florets and sliced carrot for about a minute.
+Boil water in a stockpot and season it with salt.
+Blanch broccoli florets and sliced carrots for about a minute.

 Drain in a colander and allow to cool in an ice bath.
 Set aside for later.